Humana

 Humana Inc. is an American for-profit health insurance company based in Louisville, Kentucky.
-In 2024, the company ranked 92 on the Fortune 500 list, which made it the highest ranked (by revenues) company based in Kentucky.
+In 2024, the company ranked 92 on the Fortune 500 list.
 It is the fourth largest health insurance provider in the U.S.

 History

 1961–1983: Nursing homes and hospitals

 Lawyers David A. Jones Sr. and Wendell Cherry founded a nursing home company in 1961.
 The company, known in 1968 as Extendicare Inc., became the largest nursing home company in the United States.
 In 1972, Jones and Cherry sold the nursing home chain to purchase hospitals.
+Humana became one of the first two for-profit hospital ventures in the U.S. along with Hospital Corporation of America (HCA).

-In 1974, the partners changed the corporate name to Humana Inc. The name was meant to change public perception from 'warehousing' or indifferently treating people to providing a higher level of human care and, by extension, more humane care.
-It grew in the following years, both by business and in 1978 through the takeover of American Medicorp Inc., which doubled the company's size, and grew into the world's largest hospital company in the 1980s.
-During this period, Humana developed the double corridor model for hospital construction.
-This design minimized the distance between patients and nurses by placing nursing support services in the interior of the building with patient rooms surrounding the perimeter.
+In 1974, the partners changed the corporate name to Humana Inc. It grew in the following years, both by business and in 1978 through the takeover of American Medicorp Inc., which doubled the company's size, and grew into the world's largest hospital company in the 1980s.

 1984–present

 As the American health care system changed in the 1980s, "one of its hospitals in Arizona lost a contract with the largest health-maintenance organization in the area [and] Humana created its own health insurance plan."

-In 1993, Humana had become the largest hospital operator in the country, owning 77 hospitals.
-Humana executives spun off hospital operations from health insurance operations to create Galen Health Care.
+In 1993, Humana executives spun off hospital operations from health insurance operations to create Galen Health Care.
 The following year they sold the 73 hospitals of Galen Health Care Inc. to Nashville-based Columbia Hospital Corporation of America for $3.4 billion.

-In 1998, one year after Jones had stepped aside as CEO, United Healthcare made an unsuccessful attempt to acquire Humana.
+In 1998, one year after Jones had stepped aside as CEO, UnitedHealthcare made an unsuccessful attempt to acquire Humana.
 Humana pulled out of the acquisition after United stock dropped $2.9 billion in value.
-In 2001, Humana was a cofounder of Availity.

-In 2005, Humana entered into a business partnership with Virgin Group, offering financial incentives to members for healthy behavior, such as regular exercise.

-On November 16, 2006, the Centers for Disease Control and Prevention (CDC) and Humana Inc. partnered to expand on traditional private-sector approaches to population health management.

-In 2010, Humana bought Texas-based Concentra Inc., which owns urgent-care and physical therapy centers, for $790 million, effectively returning to healthcare services.
-In May 2011, Humana announced it would be using mobileStorm to transmit protected health information to patients.
+In 2010, Humana returned to providing healthcare services when it bought Texas-based Concentra Inc., which owns urgent-care and physical therapy centers, for $790 million.
+They went on to sell Concentra again in 2015 for $1 billion.

-In March 2015, Humana announced the sale of Concentra to private equity firm Welsh, Carson, Anderson & Stowe and Select Medical Holdings Corporation for about $1 billion, with proceeds to fund a "$2 billion share buyback program and other corporate spending."